Enjoying Chianti and Art in nature at the same time

 Eating Nearby: Cacio e Pepe

 After our visit to the park, we headed back toward Vagliagli and by chance stopped at this place right off the road (on the right, easy to miss) before arriving into town.
-It was quite small in a wooden chalet in the woods, but perfect with anyone with kids.
+It was quite small in a wooden chalet in the woods, but perfect with anyone with kids given the informal atmosphere and outdoor space.
 We found several families inside.

 Cacio e Pepe, Lodoline del Chianti-Vagliagli, 53019 Castelnuovo Berardenga, 0577.1652898